-Military Store Department operations were not only restricted to Auckland but across the country were ever Imperial troops were serving.
+Military Store Department operations were not only restricted to Auckland but across the country wherever Imperial troops were serving.
 Embedded in Regiments, Stores Conductors provided the link between Regimental Quartermasters and the Store Department.
-Hamley and his deputy Macduff would spend a considerable time in the field supervising stores distribution.
-An example being in March 1864 when McDuff personally oversaw the distribution of blankets, clothing and necessities to troops and Te Awamutu during the Waikato campaign.
-During the Taranaki Campain, the strength of the Military Store Department in New Plymouth in June 1863 was 1 Staff and 3 Sergeants.
+Hamley and his deputy Macduff would spend considerable time in the field supervising stores distribution.
+An example is in March 1864 when McDuff personally oversaw the distribution of blankets, clothing and necessities to troops and Te Awamutu during the Waikato campaign.
+During the Taranaki Campaign, the strength of the Military Store Department in New Plymouth in June 1863 was 1 Staff and 3 Sergeants.

 By 1866 the conflict in New Zealand had reached a stage where colonial forces were conducting the bulk of military operations, resulting in a drawdown and withdrawal of Imperial units.
 As the Imperial commitment decreased with the departure of five Imperial Regiments in 1866, the Military Store Department also had to reduce and optimise its operations.
 The reduction of troops necessitated the closing of its provincial Depots such as the Depot in Whanganui in March of 1867, and its stores returned to Auckland.
 With the departure of four more regiments in 1867, the closure of the Tauranga Depot soon followed.
 The final Imperial Regiment would depart New Zealand in February 1869.

-After 32 years of Colonial service, Hamley with the exception of the Imperial officer remaining to pay pensioners was the last remaining Imperial Officer in New Zealand to return to England.
+After 32 years of colonial service, Hamley apart from the Imperial officer remaining to pay pensioners was the last remaining Imperial Officer in New Zealand to return to England.
 Hamley would continue to be employed in Ordnance related services, serving in Ireland, Chatham.
 The War Office, Dover, and Aldershot retiring with the honorary rank of Major General.

 In 1870 the Military Store Department, the Commissariat and the Military Train were amalgamated into one organisation called the Control Department.
-From the perspective of the Military Store Department, it was a disastrous and ill thought out experiment in combined logistics, leading to the amalgamation been reversed in 1876 with the Military Store Department renamed the Ordnance Store Department, which in turn would after several name changes became the Royal Army Ordnance Corps in 1918.
+From the perspective of the Military Store Department, it was a disastrous and ill-thought-out experiment in combined logistics, leading to the amalgamation being reversed in 1876 with the Military Store Department renamed the Ordnance Store Department, which in turn would after several name changes became the Royal Army Ordnance Corps in 1918.